 How to Calculate Net Worth

 Net worth is a key concept of personal finance.
 It’s the economic value created when subtracting liabilities from assets.
 Determining net worth can help measure your financial progress over time.
-The more you save, the greater your net worth will be.
+The more you save, the greater it will be.

 Your net worth will change over time as debt, liabilities and assets fluctuate.
 However, the goal is to always have or be working towards a positive net worth.
 Calculating net worth takes just a few steps.